Wednesday, December 6 – Friday, December 8

 ASU Tempe campus

-Extreme weather and climate events have increased over the past 50 years.
-Indigenous peoples are among the most vulnerable to the adverse effects of climate change because they are often inextricably tied to their land.
+Extreme weather and climate events have increased over the past 50 years and Indigenous peoples are among the most vulnerable to the adverse effects because they are often inextricably tied to their land.
 As a result, climate change not only threatens the landscape, but also cultural identity.
-Policy discussions thus far have failed to address the impacts of climate change on cultural heritage.
-Indigenous people have already begun using their resiliency and traditional knowledge to mitigate climate change impacts on their land.
-This conference builds on that foundation by focusing specifically on the impacts of climate change on tribal cultural heritage.
+Indigenous peoples have used traditional knowledge to mitigate climate disruptions and to adapt to the changing environment.
+However, policy discussions have failed to adequately address climate impacts on cultural heritage, and the rapid rate of climate disruptions continues to threaten indigenous cultures and communities with alarming speed.
+This conference will build on the discussions of climate change, adaptation, and traditional knowledge by focusing specifically on climate impacts on tribal cultural heritage.

 We will bring together tribal leadership and members, scientists, scholars, attorneys and activists to discuss climate change threats and challenges faced by indigenous communities.
 The goal is to share knowledge and resources with tribal representatives to respond to threats to cultural heritage by addressing: Is cultural heritage a human right, and why is tribal cultural heritage important?
 How does climate change impact tribal cultural heritage?
 How can tribal communities maintain cultural heritage in the face of changing climate risks?
 Attendees will participate in sessions that focus on identifying obstacles and proposing solutions to these challenges.